AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the Son, together is worshiped and glorified; who spoke by the prophets;
-in one holy Catholic, Apostolic Church; we acknowledge one baptism for the remission of sins; and we look for the resurrection of the dead, and the life of the world to come.*)"[^38]
+in one holy Catholic, Apostolic Church; we acknowledge one baptism for the remission of sins; and we look for the resurrection of the dead, and the life of the world to come.*)"[^36]

-This last clause was not in the original Nicene Creed, but was added in the Constantinopolitan.
-The literal rendering of the Greek is "the life of the age about to come."[^39]
+This last clause was not in the original Nicene Creed but was added in the Constantinopolitan.
+The literal rendering of the Greek is "the life of the age about to come."[^37]

 The first Christians, it will be seen, said in their creeds, \"I believe in the *aeonian* life;\" later, they modified the phrase \"*aeonian*